vanderbilt-redcap/harmonist-hub-public/docs/iedea-harmonist-build-and-deploy-steps.docx.md

 ![Harmonist's first-time installation notice](/docs/images/image5.png)

-3. Click the button to install the projects, and you are ready to start adding data to them.
+3. Click the button to install the projects.
+4. Before adding data, please go to the **Hub Updates** link to ensure all project are updated.
-4. It is recommended to start with the "Settings" project.
+5. It is recommended to start with the "Settings" project.

 ## 4. Copying Data